Doctorate: Netherlands

 Every Ph.D. thesis has to be promoted by a research university staff member holding ius promovendi (the right to promote).
 In the Netherlands all full professors have ius promovendi, as well as other academic staff granted this right on individual basis by the board of their university (almost always senior associate professors).
 The promotor has the role of principal advisor and determines whether the thesis quality suffices and can be submitted to the examining committee.
 The examining committee is appointed by the academic board of the university based on recommendation of the promotor and consists of experts in the field.
 The examining committee reviews the thesis manuscript and has to approve or fail the thesis.
-Failures at this stage are rare because promotors generally not submit work they deem inadequate to the examining committee, supervisors and promotor lose prestige among their colleagues should they allow a substandard thesis to be submitted.
+Failures at this stage are rare because promotors generally do not allow work they deem inadequate to be submitted to the examining committee; supervisors and promotor lose prestige among their peers should they allow a substandard thesis to be submitted.

-After examining committee approval, the candidate publishes the thesis (generally more than 100 copies) and sends it to the examining committee, colleagues, friends and family with an invitation to the public defence.
+After examining committee approval, the candidate publishes the thesis (generally with DOI: and ISBN indices) and sends it to the examining committee, colleagues, friends and family with an invitation to the public defence.
 Additional copies are kept in the university library and the Royal Library of the Netherlands.

 The degree is awarded in a formal, public, defence session, in which the thesis is defended against critical questions of the "opposition" (the examining committee).
 Specific formalities differ between universities, for example whether a public presentation is given, either before or during the session, specific phrasing in the procedure, and dress code.
-In most protocols, candidates can be supported by paranymphs, a largely ceremonial role, but they are formally allowed to take over the defence on behalf of the candidate.
-Doctoral candidates The actual defence lasts exactly the assigned time slot (45 minutes to 1 hour exactly depending on the university) after which the defence is suspended by the bedel who stops the examination, frequently mid sentence.
+In most protocols, candidates can be supported by paranymphs, a largely ceremonial role, although they are formally allowed to take over the defence on behalf of the candidate.
+Doctoral candidates The actual defence lasts exactly the assigned time slot (45 minutes to 1 hour exactly depending on the university) after which the defence is suspended by the bedel who stops the examination with the Latin phrase "Hora Est" (it is time).
+Examinations are thus stopped on the clock, frequently mid sentence.
 Failure during this session is possible, but extremely rare.
 After formal approval of the thesis and the defence by the examining committee in a closed discussion, the session is resumed and the promotor grants the degree and hands over the diploma to the candidate, and usually congratulates the candidate and gives a personal speech praising the work of the young doctor (laudatio), before the session is formally closed.

-Dutch doctors may use PhD behind their name instead of the uncapitalized dr. before their name.
+Dutch doctors may use PhD behind their name or the uncapitalized dr. before their name.
 Those who obtained a degree in a foreign country can only use the Dutch title dr. if their grade is approved as equivalent by the Dienst Uitvoering Onderwijs though according to the opportunity principle, little effort is spent in identifying such fraud.

 Those who have multiple doctor (dr.) titles may use the title dr.mult.
 Those who have received honoris causa doctorates may use dr.h.c. before their own name.